Burundi: Education

-In 2012, the adult literacy rate in Burundi was estimated to be 74.71% for men and women between the ages of 15 and 24, while the youth literacy rate was much higher at 92.58%.
+As of 2022, Burundi invested the equivalent of 5% of its GDP in education.
+In 2012, the adult literacy rate was estimated to be 75% for men and women between the ages of 15 and 24, while the youth literacy rate was much higher at 93%.
 Burundi has a comparatively high literacy rate to other countries in the region, which is only about 10% lower than the global average.
 Ten percent of Burundian boys are allowed a secondary education.

 Burundi has one public university, University of Burundi.
-There are museums in the cities, such as the Burundi Geological Museum in Bujumbura and the Burundi National Museum and the Burundi Museum of Life in Gitega.
+There are museums in the cities, such as the Burundi Geological Museum in Bujumbura, and the Burundi National Museum and the Burundi Museum of Life in Gitega.

 In 2010 a new elementary school was opened in the small village of Rwoga that is funded by the pupils of Westwood High School, Quebec, Canada.

-As of 2022, Burundi invested the equivalent of 5% of its GDP in education.